Answered By: Timothy Grasso

 3. journals

-Through the above link, you will see Fuller has access to nearly 100 journals and eJournals regarding Islam.
-Eight of these journals are currently printed and browsable online through the BrowZine journal app.
+Through the above link, you will see Fuller has access to over 100 journals and eJournals regarding Islam.
+Twelve of these journals are currently printed and browsable online through the BrowZine journal app.

 You can also search a specific keyword within the catalog journal search by typing "and kw:" followed by your additional search terms.
 For example, you could search "su:Islam and kw:Insider movement."